okuvshynov/b63/README.md

 const size_t kSize = (1 << 16);
 const size_t kMask = kSize - 1;

+/*
+ * B63_BASELINE defines a 'baseline' function to benchmark.
+ * In this definition, 'sequential' is benchmark name,
+ * and 'n' is the parameter the function needs to use as
+ * 'how many iterations to run'.
+It is important to have this parameter
+ * to be able to adjust the runtime dynamically
+ */
 B63_BASELINE(sequential, n) {
   std::vector<uint32_t> v;

+  /*
+   * Code within 'B63_SUSPEND' will not be counted
+   * towards benchmark score.
+   */
   B63_SUSPEND {
     v.resize(kSize);
     std::iota(v.begin(), v.end(), 0);